prisma/prisma/docs/prisma-schema-file.md

   provider  = "postgresql"
   url       = env("POSTGRESQL_URL")
 }

-// Note: MongoDB is currently not supported by Prisma 2, but will be soon. datasource mongo {
-  provider  = "mongo"
-  url       = env("MONGO_URL")
-}
 ```

 This is a general convention, technically data sources can be named anything.
 Lowercase spelling is typically preferred.